open-telemetry/opentelemetry-cpp/INSTALL.md

    - `-DCMAKE_POSITION_INDEPENDENT_CODE=ON` : Please note that with default
-     configuration, the code is compiled without `-fpic` option, so it is not suitable for inclusion in shared library.
+     configuration, the code is compiled without `-fpic` option, so it is not suitable for inclusion in shared libraries.
 To enable the code for inclusion in shared libraries, this variable is used.

    - `-DWITH_OTLP=ON` : To enable building Otlp exporter.
    - `-DWITH_PROMETHEUS=ON` : To enable building prometheus exporter.